ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone VFS and MergerFS Setup.md

 ***

-## Setting up Systemd files and running MergerFS/Rclone
+## Setting up systemd files and running MergerFS/Rclone

 * Run the following commands to your terminal
-  * This will download the latest revisions of the service files from our repository repository directly to your systemd folder.
+  * This will download the latest revisions of the service files from our repository directly to your systemd folder.

 ```sh
 wget -P ~/.config/systemd/user/ https://raw.githubusercontent.com/ultraseedbox/UltraSeedbox-Scripts/master/MergerFS-Rclone/Service%20Files/rclone-vfs.service